label32/LootProtect/README.md

 #### Global Options
   - `useZoneManager` -- Use ZoneManager to only protect boxes in specified zones.
+  - `protectedDays` -- If set to any value other than zero, player containers will only be protected if the user has been online sometime within that number of days.
   - `useClans` -- Use various Clans plugins for determining relationships.
   - `useFriends` -- Use various Friends plugins for determining relationships.
   - `useTeams` -- Use Rust native teams for determining relationships.